 Prioritisation & Productivity

-Self-discipline around focusing on only the important jobs and not allowing yourself to be sucked into social media and web browsing (those online summer sales anyone) can help you keep your time and mind on what needs to get done and leave you more time for those water fights!
+Self-discipline around focusing on only the important jobs and not allowing yourself to be sucked into social media and web browsing (those online sales and eBay finds) can help you keep your time and mind on what needs to get done and leave you more time for those water fights!

 Sometimes the kids just wanna play and they want to do what mummy or daddy is doing.
 If you need to get a few emails done or organise some calls and younger ones are needing your attention or pestering to play, then why not turn work into a game?

 Setting up a play home office that allows them to ‘work’ from home with you has helped me here.

 A spare old computer or tablet, an old phone or play phone, a few coins, some paper, pens, ink stamps, old bank and loyalty cards make up a play office.
 This is a great way to keep the kids busy and feel involved as if you’re playing with them too.

 If you’re doing something creative, try setting up a smaller creative project which they can do alongside and which you can help with as you do your own project.

 You might even get half an hour of work in (more if you’re lucky)!

 Let’s resign ourselves to the fact we may have to adjust our work schedule and skew our work day to start earlier or finish later.
 I often get a second wind around 8 pm and sometimes can find myself an extra two to three hours in which to work in the evening.

 Equally, you can turn this round to your children.
 You can tell older children, who need less supervision and understand the boundaries, that you have important work to do.
 You can let them know you won’t be available for a certain period of time — barring emergencies of course!
 During this time, your ‘out of hours’ is on as a parent.